Train and publish your object detection model

 After your model is trained, you can see it in action from its details page.
 More information: Manage your model in AI Builder

 From your model details page, select Quick Test in the Last trained version section.

-Drag and drop or upload an image that contains your objects to test your model.
+Upload an image that contains your objects to test your model.

 Your model will be applied to the image you uploaded.
 This step might take a while.

 After your model has finished running, the rectangles found will be drawn directly on the picture.

 If you quick-test your model after it's trained, a performance score appears on its details page.
 This performance score indicates how well the model did on the images you uploaded.
 This score isn't an indication of how well it will perform on your future images because it hasn't seen them yet.